saezlab/AnnNet/README.md

 ```
 **How it works:**

-1. GraphGlue converts `G` to a NetworkX object on demand, abstracting away all the non-needed attributes.
+1. annnet converts `G` to a NetworkX object on demand, abstracting away all the non-needed attributes.
 2. Runs the algorithm _as-is_.
 3. Returns results directly, syncing any graph changes back to the internal representation of the `gg.Graph`.